 - November 15 @ 10:00 am - November 16 @ 5:00 pm

-MIRPHAB is an all-services integrated Pilot Line for the development of MID-IR photonics sensors in Europe, a single-access point to the best technology provided by a consortium of leading companies in the field of photonics.
-MIRPHAB offers services from market analysis, design, fabrication to final packaging of prototypes.
-The MIRPHAB’s main objective is to transform your ideas into products to quickly introduce them into the market.
+MIRPHAB is an all-service integrated Pilot Line for the development of MID-IR photonics sensors in Europe, a single-access point to the best technology provided by a consortium of leading companies in the field of photonics.
+MIRPHAB offers services from market analysis, design and fabrication to the final packaging of prototypes.
+MIRPHAB’s main objective is to transform your ideas into products and to quickly introduce them into the market.

 The aim of MIRPHAB is to deploy new products swiftly in the market achieving a prompt take up in the environmental and chemical sensing areas.

 MIRPHAB provides expert design and fabrication for the development of your MIR sensing device.

 Setting up software tools to manage the platform interface and track the fabrication process from design to qualification.